saitharun365/flutter-apps/README.md

 # flutter-apps

-This is repository on flutter projects that were done as a part of Flutter & Dart Complete course on Udemy.
+##This is a repository of Flutter projects that were done as a part of the Flutter & Dart Complete course on Udemy.